clean-code-craft-tcq-1/test-for-analytics-Tamilarasan-Aruchamy/README.md

 List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the telemetrics in a csv file
+1. Access to the Server containing the telemetrics in a csv file.
-1. _enter dependency
+2. Mail server access for Notification.
-1. _enter dependency
+3. PDF report generator.

-(add more if needed)
+4. Access to write/store the PDF report in server.

 ### Mark the System Boundary